Your Horoscope This Week: January 11 To 17

 Vesta asks you to reflect on where your devotion and energy are going within one-on-one connections, and whether those relationships feel reciprocal and aligned.
 As Venus conjoins Vesta this week, there’s an opportunity to soften tensions, reconnect through honest conversation, or attract partnerships that feel both supportive and intellectually stimulating.
 This can be a meaningful moment for redefining what commitment looks like for you moving forward.

 At the same time, you’re in the final stretch of Capricorn Season, which has been highlighting your work, routines, and overall well-being.
 Over the past few weeks, you may have felt pressure to be more disciplined, productive, or responsible with your time and energy.
-As we move into the dark of the moon from January 15th through January 17th, fatigue, self-criticism, or doubts about sustainability can surface.
+As we move into the dark of the moon from January 16th through January 18th, fatigue, self-criticism, or doubts about sustainability can surface.
 This is your cue to slow down rather than push harder.
-Prioritize rest, simplify where possible, and release habits that drain you.
+Prioritise rest, simplify where possible, and release habits that drain you.

 Virgo Sun & Rising: